-I received a request to meet with someone from the Student Affairs Dean’s Office.
+I received a request to meet with someone from the Community of Care.
 What does this mean?

-If you get a request to meet with someone from the Student Affairs Dean’s Office it is because your name was shared by a concerned faculty or staff member or student as having a need for some additional assistance or support.
-For example, faculty will contact the Student Affairs Dean’s Office if a student has missed an excessive number of classes or they are concerned about your health and wellbeing.
-A representative from the Student Affairs Dean’s Office will meet with you, listen to your concerns, and help you develop a plan to move forward.
+If you get a request to meet with someone from the Student Affairs Dean’s Office it is because your name was shared through our Community of Care program.
+Faculty may complete a Community of Care referral form and a case manager will be in contact with you to listen to your concerns and help you develop a plan to move forward.

 Who do I speak with regarding academic advising?